SimonCropp/CaptureSnippet/readme.source.md

  * Scan the target directory for all [non ignored files] for snippets.
  * Scan the target directory for all `*.source.md` files.
  * Merge the snippets with the `.source.md` to produce `.md` files.
 So for example `readme.source.md` would be merged with snippets to produce `readme.md`.
+Note that this process will overwrite any existing `.md` files that have matching `.source.md` pairs.

 ### Installation